MazamaScience/MazamaLocationUtils/README.md

 access to spatial data that otherwise requires special skills, large datasets and lots of compute cycles.

-## Web Service

-It shouldn't be hard to set up a web service wrapper for this functionality.

 ----

 This project is supported by Mazama Science.